basavbamrah/basavbamrah/README.md

 </div>

-- 🌱 I’m Machine Learning Engineer
+- 🌱 I’m an AI Engineer

-- ❓ Ask me about anything related to Machine Learning, Data science, Internet Of Things
+- ❓ Ask me about anything related to Machine Learning, Ai, LLMs, Diffusion Models

 - ⚡ Fun fact: Computer Science Engineering is not just about programming